moneyforward/insdog/src/site/markdown/4-Design/Architecture.md

 # Software Architecture

-Following is a diagram that illustrates relationships between software components of **autotest-ca** and of external services.
+Following is a diagram that illustrates relationships between software components of **InsDog** and of external services.

 Note that some interactions in this diagram from **SDET(app)** are done not only by them but also by other roles.